 Media Center News

-Visit our Grizzly Media Center Google Site to participate in our weekly activities.
-This month we are celebrating a variety of topics For every activity you participate in your name will be entered into our monthly drawing!
-Click on the tab labeled November to access the weekly activities!
+Visit our Grizzly Media Center Google Site to participate in our monthly activities.
+For every activity you participate in your name will be entered into our monthly drawing for an Amazon gift card!
+Click on the tab labeled February to access the activities!

 Grassfield High School